 In network administration, gathering configuration details from switches is a routine but critical task.
 Whether you’re auditing a device, troubleshooting an issue, or preparing for a migration, having a complete snapshot of the switch’s current state is essential.
-One of the most efficient ways to capture switch configuration details this is by using PuTTY, a lightweight and reliable SSH/Telnet client.
+One of the most efficient ways to capture switch configuration details is by using PuTTY, a lightweight and reliable SSH/Telnet client.

 This blog outlines a streamlined approach to using PuTTY for capturing switch configuration details.
 By following these steps, you can ensure that your session is logged properly and that all relevant commands are executed in a single pass.